 Furthermore, history teaches us about the societal impact of various technologies.
 Consider how electricity revolutionized daily life or how automobiles transformed urban planning.

-Understanding these impacts helps future innovators consider potential consequences of emerging tech before its widely adopted
+Understanding these impacts helps future innovators consider potential consequences of emerging tech before it's widely adopted

 This approach also allows for a more holistic view of innovation by revealing how different fields intersect and influence each other – like biology informing robotics, or physics driving advancements in materials science.